VAID: Indexing View Designs in Visual Analytics System: The analysis of VA design collection using VAID

-\textbf{Aggregate.} Aggregate types are labeled based on Vega-Lite aggregation operations (\autoref{fig:statistics}G).
+\textbf{Aggregate: binning/counting, or more complex operations.} Aggregate types are labeled based on Vega-Lite aggregation operations (Fig.~\ref{fig:statistics}G).
 Aggregate \textit{count} and \textit{bin} are the most frequently used types, which are usually because of the visualization of histograms.
-Other aggregate types are not frequently used in VA designs.
+Other aggregate types are not frequently used in view designs.
 The reason might be that complex data processing methods and metrics are adopted in VA, instead of basic aggregation strategies, such as \textit{sum}, \textit{median}, and \textit{variance}.

-\textbf{Field Names.} Field names are the terms used in the original VA research papers describing the data columns.
-We show the word frequency of field names using word cloud (\autoref{fig:statistics}H).
-From the word cloud, we immediately discover that the words \textit{time}, \textit{feature}, \textit{metric}, and \textit{dimensionality reduction} have a relatively large size, indicting the values about these terms are frequently used in VA research.
+\textbf{Field Names: time and feature analysis are main characters.} Field names are the terms used in the original VA research papers describing the fields.
+We show the word frequency of field names using word cloud (Fig.~\ref{fig:statistics}H).
+From the word cloud, we immediately discover that the words \textit{time}, \textit{feature}, \textit{metric}, and \textit{dimensionality reduction} have a relatively large size, indicating the values about these terms are frequently used in VA research.